davidayalas/aws-ftp-s3-serverless/README.md

 # PoC AWS FTP S3 Serverless

-The goal of this project is to provide a space for users under a AWS S3 bucket (shared S3 bucket with a "folder" for every user), with a web interface to upload, browse, download and remove files.
+The goal of this project is to provide a space for users under AWS S3 buckets (shared S3 buckets with a "folder" for every user), with a web interface to upload, browse, download and remove files.

 This PoC is done between [asamo7](https://github.com/asamo7) and [davidayalas](https://github.com/davidayalas).

 Features:

-* Each user only sees its "folder" under S3 bucket.
-The folder is its "id" from OAuth or SAML
+* It's possible to setup "users" and "admins".

+* A **user** adds its username (email from saml response) to the each key.
+An **admin** can see everything under a bucket or a folder.
+See [permissions.csv](data/permissions.csv).
-    - In our PoC, it works with SAML-JWT deployed as a lambda (https://github.com/davidayalas/saml-jwt)
+    - In our PoC, it works with SAML-JWT (https://samltest.id for demo purposes) deployed as a lambda (https://github.com/davidayalas/saml-jwt)
     - You need a Custom Authorizer for your API Gateway to validate JWT Token (sample here [backend/custom-auth/index.js](backend/custom-auth/index.js)).
-Sample here: https://yos.io/2017/09/03/serverless-authentication-with-jwt/
+    - Our [custom authorizer](backend/custom-auth/index.js) queries with S3 Select the CSV and retrieves the permissions for a user and adds the buckets, folders and roles to the context.

-* User can upload folders (drag and drop) and the structure is recreated in S3
+* A user can upload folders (drag and drop) and the structure is recreated in S3

 * Files can be downloaded (not directories)

 * Folders can be deleted (included not empty)

-* Folder creation
+* A user can create a folder

 ## Deployment requirements